Immigration Appeals Against Refusal Decisions Of Home Office UKVI

-- refuse a protection claim
+- Refuse a protection claim

-- refuse a human rights claim
+- Refuse a human rights claim

-- revoke protection status
+- Revoke protection status

 If you are appealing from inside the UK, the appeal should be filed within 14 days after the receipt of notice of decision and if you are appealing from outside the UK, the appeal should be filed within 28 days after the date of the receipt of the notice of decision.
 In certain cases, an applicant who made an in-country application may be granted out of country right of appeal which the appellant should file with the First Tier Tribunal within 28 days after leaving the UK.

-Follwing are the various appeals which can be filed with the First Tier Tribunal against decisions of the Home Office, UKVI:
+Following are the various appeals which can be filed with the First Tier Tribunal against decisions of the Home Office, UKVI: